Epi+Center Rescue

 Our Story

 Owner and founder of Epi+Center Rescue, Cary Epstein is an expert in his field.
-With more than two decades as an Emergency Medical Technician and ocean lifeguard with the prestigious Jones Beach Lifeguard Corp, Cary brings not just a wealth of medical/aquatics knowledge to all of his clients, but the experiences as well.
+With three decades as an Emergency Medical Technician and ocean lifeguard with the prestigious Jones Beach Lifeguard Corp, Cary brings not just a wealth of medical/aquatics knowledge to all of his clients, but the experiences as well.
 In 2017, he was awarded New York States "Lifeguard of The Year" & received a proclamation from the NYS Senate.
 In 2018, Cary was one of the first groups to train at New York States Preparedness Training Center, operated by the Department of Homeland Security.
 While there, he completed over 56 hours of intense water rescue & ropes training & now holds certification as a Basic Rescue Technician & Swiftwater/Flood Rescue Technician.
 An avid triathlete and 4x Ironman finisher, Cary saw the need for more advanced water safety services both privately and in the professional world.
-Since forming Epi+Center Rescue, he has worked independently as the Lifeguard & Swim Course Director on several events for the World Triathlon Corporation & manages/oversees the entire water safety operation for The New York City Triathlon.
-Cary is also the proud author of "Lifeguarding for Dummies" as part of the world famous Dummies collection which will be out worldwide in May of 2023.
+Since forming Epi+Center Rescue, he has worked independently as the Lifeguard & Swim Course Director on several large scale events for the World Triathlon Corporation & was the Water Safety Director for the largest Olympic distance triathlon in the country, The New York City Triathlon.
+In 2023 he was appointed as a National Safety Liaison to the non profit organization Swim Across America who raises money to help fund cancer research.
+Cary is also the proud author of "Lifeguarding for Dummies" as part of the world famous Dummies collection which was released worldwide in May of 2023.
 Cary has a Masters Degree in Health Education and has worked both as a high school teacher on Long Island & NYC.
 In 2016, he was awarded The Long Island University College of Education, Information & Technology Adjunct Faculty Award.
 In the Fall of 2018, he accepted a position as a full time Professor of Undergraduate Health Education & was the Coordinator for Teacher Preparation in Health & Physical Education until he was promoted to Assistant Dean to the College of Education, Information & Technology in 2020.

 (516) 779-8773